Force over Distance: Chapter 28

 “Okay,” Young said.

-“So, Daniel kinda adopted your angry little math guy.
-Before all this started.
+“So, Daniel adopted your angry little math guy before all this started.
 Did you know that?”

 “No,” Young confessed.

 “Yeah.
 Looks weird on the surface, but I get it.
-There’s more than a little bit of an overlap.
-Rush loses his wife, unlocks a secret alien artifact, sits at the nexus of an interdimensional war—I mean I understand the draw.”
+There’s overlap.
+Rush comes from academia, he loses his wife, he unlocks a secret alien artifact, he sits at the nexus of an interdimensional war—”

 “Back up,” Young growled.
 “Sits at the nexus of an interdimensional war?”

 “Oh yeah,” O’Neill said, his midwestern twang making an appearance.
 “See, Daniel Jackson, box-opener extraordinaire, started a little kerfuffle with a group of ascended beings known as the Ori.
-Come on.
+C’mon.
 You couldn’t have missed this.”

 “I know about the Ori.
 Sort of the anti-Ancients?
 Not exactly a priority for me lately.
 This has what to do with Rush?”

 “We think Destiny’s purpose is linked to ascension.
 You wanna take a fight to a higher plane of existence?
 That’s pretty damn hard.
 But it’s been done.
 Anubis did it.
-Lotta people were worried, and still are, that we might need to do it again.
-And Rush was more or less our guy.”
+Lotta people were worried, and still are, that we might need to do it.
+Rush was more or less our guy.”

 What?”
 Young growled.
 “Why wasn’t I told any of this?”

-“Oh let’s see: you turned down Icarus,” O’Neill said, counting off on his fingers, “you effectively rejected the leadership of Homeworld Command, and SG-1 has a new angle on the fight with the Ori that’s looking pretty promising.
+“Oh let’s see: you turned down Icarus,” O’Neill said, counting off on his fingers, “you rejected the leadership of Homeworld Command, and SG-1 has a new angle on the fight with the Ori that’s looking pretty promising.
 So, we might not need your guy.
-Telford, however, is arguing that even if the Ori thing works out, we’re always going to need to transcend our current dimension to fully defend ourselves.
+Telford, however, is arguing that even if the Ori thing works out, we’ll eventually have to transcend our current dimension to fully defend ourselves.
 And the nine-chevron address?
 It’s supposed to be about doing just that.”

 Young’s mind was reeling.
 In fact, he was so profoundly shaken that he got a wave of confused reassurance from Rush, who was trying to carry on a conversation with Carter about the incorporation of naquadah into Earth-based circuitry.